Man accused of killing 10 at Colorado supermarket in 2021 is ruled mentally competent to stand trial

 Alissa, 24, is charged with murder and multiple attempted murder counts after the shooting spree on March 22, 2021, in a crowded King Soopers Store in Boulder, about 30 miles (50 kilometers) northwest of Denver.
 Alissa has not yet been asked to enter a plea.

 Alissa allegedly began firing outside the grocery store, shooting at least one person in the parking lot before moving inside, employees told investigators.
-Employees and customers scrambled to escape the violence, some leaving loading docks in the back and others sheltering in nearby stores.
+Employees and customers scrambled to escape the violence, some leaving through loading docks in the back and others sheltering in nearby stores.

 A SWAT team took Alissa into custody.
 Authorities haven’t yet disclosed a motive for the shooting.